A Memorable Literary Debut

 In 1962, he married Renate Ramage, a German art teacher, with whom he fathered a son and a daughter.

 A voracious reader, he kept two large-volume libraries in his apartment in Milan and in his vacation house near Urbino.
-Although he has been an active writer post his collegiate year, it wasn’t until 1980 that he published his first novel, Il nome della rosa, which became an instant bestseller, especially with the publication of its English translation, The Name of the Rose in 1983.
+Although he has been an active writer post his collegiate years, it wasn’t until 1980 that he published his first novel, Il nome della rosa, which became an instant bestseller, especially with the publication of its English translation, The Name of the Rose, in 1983.
 He followed up this instant classic with yet another classic, Il pendolo di Foucault.
-It was published in 1988 and translated in English in 1989 as Foucault’s pendulum.
+It was published in 1988 and translated into English in 1989 as Foucault’s Pendulum.
 He would go on to publish five more novels, with Numero Zero, published in 2015, as his last.